2024 Long Distance Training (LDT) Rides Information

 The LDT rides are for all levels of riders and each offers B, C, D, and E routes.
 We especially encourage B and C riders to come out and explore the beautiful areas we visit during the series!
 The large C group is separated into “C-“ and “C+” groups.
 The C- group is a social paced ride with frequent regroups (riders in this group should be able to maintain a modest C pace).
 The C+ group has fewer/shorter regroups and also accommodates those who wish to ride the C route at their own pace (faster or slower).

-Destinations for 2022 include 2-3 day weekends in scenic Healdsburg, Pacific Grove, Paso Robles, and Cazadero.
+Destinations for 2024 include 2-3 day weekends in scenic Healdsburg, Pacific Grove, Paso Robles, and Cazadero.
 For detailed information about accommodations/logistics for these weekends please see the online ride schedule (Saturday ride).
-We hope to have our usual group dinners and “wine & cheese” get togethers again this year – look for more detailed information in the new year.

-· We will return to a single group start time format this year, with a quick safety/logistics update followed by each group departing.
+· We have a single group start time format, with a quick safety/logistics update followed by each group departing.
 At the start of the season all rides meet at 9:45 for a prompt 10:00 ride start.
+(Later in the season we start earlier due to length/difficulty of rides.)

 · ROUTE SHEETS will be available at start, but it always helps if you print your own at home!